orjangj/cookbook/security/secure_boot.md

 created, transmitted or stored.
 Digital signatures rely on a Secure Hash Algorithm (SHA) to ensure data is in a state of integrity.
-SHA's transforms data into a unique fixed-length digital fingerprint that is computationally infeasibly to forge and replace, thus enabling the secure boot process to detect both accidental and intentional data corruption.
+SHA's transforms data into a unique fixed-length digital fingerprint that is computationally infeasible to forge and replace, thus enabling the secure boot process to detect both accidental and intentional data corruption.

 **Source Authentication** provides assurance that the data originates from a